inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### Buzzword Graveyard

-Bundlers, compilers, transpilers, typegens, SSR, SSG, PPR, ISR—these don't make you smart.
+Bundlers, compilers, transpilers, typegens, SSR, SSG, PPR, ISR these don't make you smart.
 They reveal how misguided our collective genius has become.

 "But SEO!" you cry.
 If search engines matter more than user experience, you've already lost.